entity-schema/predicates/README.md

 The `enum` keyword should list possible values

-It should have a property `_esTitles` keyword that lists human readable titles for the enums - this is mapped by index to the `enum` array, so they must have the same length
+It should have a property `_enumTitles` keyword that lists human readable titles for the enums - this is mapped by index to the `enum` array, so they must have the same length